 Once the course has started you and your family members can work a maximum of 40 hours per fortnight.

 When the course is not in session (ie. during breaks between semesters and summer holidays) you and your family members can work unlimited hours.

 A fortnight begins on any Monday and ends on the second following Sunday.

-Students enrolled in Masters by research or a Doctoral degree (subclass 574) can work unlimited hours once the course has started.
-Family members of students enrolled in a Masters course (573 or 576) can work unlimited hours once the course is started.
+Students enrolled in Masters by research or a Doctoral degree can work unlimited hours once the course has started.
+Family members of students enrolled in a Masters or doctoral degree can work unlimited hours once the course is started.

 The department considers your course to be ‘in session’: